sparkflows/sparkflows-docs/docs/installation/installation/docker-windows-install.rst

            * admin/admin
            * test/test

-    You may change these usernames and passwords in Sparkflows as an admin under the menu Administration/Users
+    You may change the default passwords in Sparkflows from User Profile or Create new users using Menu Administration/Users

 Stopping the Sparkflows docker image